 The Library is available on the Internet at https://webopac.klas.com/fl1aopac/index.jsf.
 If you would like to order your books via the online catalog, please call the library and we will set you up with a username and password.
 You can also correspond with the library via e-mail by using the address of: firstname.lastname@example.org.

 Many different titles are available on loan free of charge through the Library and from NLS and they are available in both Braille and audio formats.
 Now that all audio magazines are being produced in digital format, they must be promptly returned so that you will continue receiving future issues.

 - Audio titles available from NLS are listed in the Talking Book Topics; Braille titles available from NLS are in Braille Book Review.

-- Magazine anthologies are also available by subscription: Senior Living, Women’s Interests, Men’s Interests, General Interests, Literary/Historical/Cultural, and Spanish Language.
-Each anthology cartridge contains a number of individual magazine titles and issues, ask your Reader Advisor for the current schedule and listing.
+- Magazine anthologies are also available by subscription: Senior Living, Home and Health, General Interests, Literary/Historical/Cultural, and Spanish Language.
+We also offer the Alfred Hitchcock Mystery Magazine.
+Each anthology cartridge contains a number of individual magazine titles and issues.
+Ask your Reader Advisor for the current schedule and listing.
 Please return the magazine cartridges to avoid possible interruption of service.

 - Magazines are also available via BARD in both audio and Braille formats; these do not have to be returned to the Library.

 - To start a subscription to a magazine available through NLS, call the Library at 1-800-226-6075.
 Please note that it may take 6 to 8 weeks to start or cancel a magazine subscription.